wy4tt/wy4tt/README.md

 - ⚡ Fun fact: ...
 -->

-I love frontend, backend, embedded, and everything in between!
+I am passionate about full stack development and love JavaScript and C. I'm currently learning React, Vite, Dart and much more!

 My [portfolio](https://wy4tt.github.io) will be up and running soon.
 Click on the link to check out the progress I've made so far!